MathJax Font Support¶

 - Gyre Termes

 MathJax contains customized webfont versions of these fonts.
 In particular, these customized versions are split over several files to minimize the page load.

 No font contains a suitable glyph for every character specified in the Unicode standard.
-When MathJax encounters a character the configured font does not support, it will fall back to other fonts in a variety of ways.
+When MathJax encounters a character that isn’t in the font that it is using, it will fall back to other fonts in a variety of ways.